Airbus is in talks to end a corruption probe in exchange for a fine of up to €80 million, or $98 million.

 But a second investigation, by the Austrian government, threatens not to go away so easily and affects the company’s most senior executives.
 Viennese officials continue to pursue the case, arguing that top managers must have known about the payments and are therefore culpable.

-The Airbus sale under investigation dates from 2003 and questions affect payments of more than €100 million in associated transfers to consultants.
-The Munich public prosecutor’s office launched proceedings on suspicion of briery, serious embezzlement and tax evasion against 16 former managers and advisors associated with the French-German group.
+The Airbus sale under investigation dates from 2003 and questions payments of more than €100 million in transfers to consultants to push the sale through faster.
+The Munich public prosecutor's office launched proceedings on suspicion of bribery, serious embezzlement and tax evasion against 16 former managers and advisers associated with the French-German group.

-Much remains unclear and investigators continue to work through several terabytes of data dating back six years and covering nearly all of Airbus’ defense business, individuals familiar with the case told Handelsblatt.
+Much remains unclear about whether illegal payments were made and investigators are still digging through terabytes of data dating back six years and covering nearly all of Airbus’ defense business, individuals familiar with the case told Handelsblatt.

-So far, prosecutors haven’t been able to prove that any Austrian lawmakers were bribed, leaving only the charges of embezzlement remaining.
-It is still unclear where Airbus payments remain worth millions of dollars.
+So far, prosecutors haven’t managed to prove that any Austrian lawmakers were bribed, leaving only the charges of embezzlement remaining.
+It is still unclear where Airbus payments worth millions of dollars ended up.

 Airbus confirmed during the weekend that the talks were underway and an agreement within reach, but refused to comment on the details.
 The public prosecutor was also unwilling to comment.

-Further meetings between investigators and company officials are planes for this week.
-Airbus will reportedly pay fines to the treasury, along with profits that cannot be justified and observers expect the fine they agree on will be significantly below €100 million.
+Further meetings between investigators and company officials are planned for this week.
+An agreement would mean Airbus could avoid making the sale's details public.
+Otherwise, a case would reveal broad details about the sale of fighter aircraft to Austria.
+Airbus will reportedly instead pay fines to the treasury, along with profits that cannot be justified, and observers expect the sum they agree on will be significantly below €100 million.

-At the same time, discussions are underway with the defense attorneys of the accused managers, who may also to be fined, probably in the single-digit millions.
-Some may face suspended sentences but none are likely to face prison.
+At the same time, talks are underway with the defense attorneys of the accused managers, who may also be fined, probably in the single-digit millions.
+Some may receive suspended sentences but none are likely to face prison.